-Once your boarding pass is stamped, proceed through to Departures where your passport will be checked and your bags need to go through a security scanner (all electronics, batteries, and liquids in clear bags need to come out, shoes can be kept on) and then passport control.
+Once your boarding pass is stamped, proceed through to Departures where your passport will be checked and your bags need to go through a security scanner (all electronics, batteries, and liquids in clear bags need to come out, shoes can be kept on – although if you have a large sole you may be asked to remove them) and then passport control.

-At passport control you may be asked for the most recent accommodation and your job.
+At passport control you may be asked for your most recent accommodation in Morocco and your occupation.

 Your passport and tickets are then checked again, and then you may be selected for further security checks.

 The boarding area

 In the boarding area there are clean toilets, a small café serving paninis and hot drinks, a small souvenir shop, and a duty free shop.
 There is also a charging area in the far right hand corner as you walk away from passport control.